Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 For an Azure VM, an account with the same username as the name of the VM should already exist and have admin privileges.

-On a freshly installed Windows OS, the first time you'll log on to the Administrator account, you'll be asked if you want this PC to be discoverable by other PCs and devices on this network.
+On a freshly installed Windows OS or Jetstream2, the first time you'll log on to the Administrator account, you'll be asked if you want this PC to be discoverable by other PCs and devices on this network.
 Answer "No".

 ### 1.1 Install all pending Windows Updates